Ocean Majesty

 Review of Ocean Majesty

 The 1966-built MV Ocean Majesty cruise ship was planned to serve as a cruiseferry for Trasmediterranea.
-The first name of the vessel was "Juan March" and initially, it was used mostly as a ferry to transport passengers from Spain to the Balearic Islands.
+The first name of the vessel was "Juan March" and initially, it was used mostly to ferry passengers and cargo from Spain to the Balearic Islands.
 This was the first of two almost identical Albatros-class sisterships.

 The vessel (Union Naval Valencia yard/hull number 93) is powered by 4x Wartsila marine diesel engines (model 16V32D) with total power output 12 MW.